 There will be four tests (final exam exclusive) face-to-face (f2f) unless circumstances change.
 Exams will be f2f unless there exist verified extenuating circumstances in which the exams will be conducted online through virtual meetings.
-Virtual invitations will be delivered through Blackboard via announcements and/or Bb email on or before exam days.
 The final exam will be comprehensive.

-If the final exam score is greater than any non-zero major exam score then the final exam score replaces the major exam score.
-In other words, the major exam score will be deleted, and the final exam score will count two times (an exception is the Honest Effort Rule (H.E.R.) policy).
+If the final exam score is greater than the lowest non-zero major exam score then the final exam score replaces the lowest major exam score.
+In other words, the lowest major exam score will be deleted, and the final exam score will count two times (an exception is the Honest Effort Rule (H.E.R.) policy).
 See your OUTLINE for the approximate date for each test.